Quantum phases of bosonic chiral molecules in helicity lattices: Conclusions

 This work is a proof-of-principle, describing completely new quantum phases in the recently proposed helicity lattices.
 We have shown that repulsive dipolar interactions between chiral molecules immersed in helicity lattices can induce a plethora of quantum phases.
 A strong dipolar repulsion between molecules induces phases with left/right polarization, as well as phases with asymmetric occupations.
 Future experiments could produce these systems and examine these novel forms of chiral matter.
-In particular, the production of phase-separated left/right enantiomers opens new ways to study chiral discrimination.

-Future work will include consideration of realistic interactions between molecules as well as effects from their internal structure.
-The additional degrees of freedom available in molecules~\cite{Carr_2009}, not considered here, possibly induce even richer phases.
-In this direction, Hubbard models for ultracold diatomic molecules have recently proposed~\cite{docaj_ultracold_2016, wall_microscopic_2017}.
-In addition, we intend to study helicity lattices with different geometries~\cite{van_kruining_superpositions_2018}.
-To correctly capture the effect from different geometries it is necessary to employ beyond mean-field approaches, such as Quantum Monte-Carlo~\cite{prokofev_exact_1998} or the Quantum Gutzwiller approach~\cite{caleffi_quantum_2020}.
+Future work will include consideration of realistic interactions between molecules~\cite{salam_effect_2006} as well as effects from their internal structure~\cite{Carr_2009,wall2015quantum} such as from molecular rotation~\cite{wall2015quantum,di2020rotational,koch_quantum_2019,dawid_two_2018}.
+In this direction, Hubbard models for ultracold diatomic molecules have been proposed~\cite{Wall_2009diat,wall2015quantum,docaj_ultracold_2016, wall_microscopic_2017}.
+In addition, we intend to employ beyond mean-field approaches, such as Quantum Monte-Carlo~\cite{prokofev_exact_1998} or the Quantum Gutzwiller approach~\cite{caleffi_quantum_2020}, to provide a more accurate description of helicity lattices.
+This will also enable us to correctly study lattices with different geometries~\cite{van_kruining_superpositions_2018}.

 Ultracold chiral molecules have been proposed as good candidates to test parity violation~\cite{bargueno_parity_2009,bast_analysis_2011,isaev_polyatomic_2016,cournol_new_2019,augenbraun_molecular_2020} - helicity lattices could provide a better control of cold chiral molecules.
 In the future, we intend to study Hubbard-like models with energy differences between enantiomers.
 This will enable us to narrow the conditions in which helicity lattices could probe parity violation, bringing us a step closer to an understanding of this fundamental effect.